A Sunny Day at Florida’s Best Nude Beach–Haulover

 Great for business travelers (who hopefully can carve out a trip to the beach) for couples and even folks with kids who need some space from each other.

-No cheap little plastic grape jelly packs here; they had baskets of Dickinson’s Preserves, the kind that come in the cute little jars!
+No cheap little plastic grape jelly packs here; they had baskets of Dickinson’s Preserves, the kind that comes in the cute little jars!
 And the oatmeal cookies?
 Grab some for the beach.

 it was no problem for them.
 And they were facing some pretty grumpy cruise ship passengers, but through it all remained courteous and attentive to what the crowd needed during a busy breakfast rush.